Platform Controls

 Administrators configure which LLM providers and models are available from the Coder dashboard.
 This includes API keys, base URLs (for enterprise proxies or self-hosted models), and per-model parameters like context limits, thinking budgets, and reasoning effort.

 Developers select from the set of models an administrator has enabled.
-They cannot add their own providers, supply their own API keys, or access models that have not been explicitly configured.
+They cannot add their own providers or access models that have not been explicitly configured.

 See Models for setup instructions.